rakshii18/Credit_Transaction_Data/README.md

 # Credit_transaction

 Data Set: Used the credit transaction data to classify transactions as fraudulent or not.
+The data set can be found here : https://www.kaggle.com/mlg-ulb/creditcardfraud

 Models : Created two hyper-parameter tuned models - Random Forest Classifier model and Gradient Boosting Model.